Muir Wood’s Depression Treatment Center For Teens

 - Does your son or daughter appear to need professional help?

 Major depression can rise in bouts that can last for weeks.
 It deeply affects the quality of life and health of the individual.
 Persistent depressive disorder reduces basic functioning.
 Melancholic depression is a subtype of major depression.
 It leads to extreme irritability and excessive worrying.
 Some symptoms include waking very early in a negative state of mind or an inability to get back to sleep.
 Seasonal depression is most often triggered by winter due to a lack of sustained sunlight.
 The end of summer when school is about to begin can trigger it as well.
 Some experience depressive symptoms at the same time each year.
 Atypical depression has several specific symptoms.
 These symptoms include increased appetite/weight gain, excessive sleep, and marked fatigue.
 They also can include emotional overreactions, and an extreme sensitivity to rejection.
 Psychotic depression includes many symptoms that define psychosis.
-The extreme symptoms lead to a severe mental disorder.
+The extreme symptoms lead to a severe mental disorder and may require teenage personality disorder treatment.
 Impaired thoughts and emotions mean that contact with external reality becomes lost.
 Bipolar disorder is a serious form of depression.
 Sufferers experience extreme highs and lows, oftentimes over a very short period.
+This is when residential treatment centers for teenage depression can be invaluable.
+It gives mental health experts the ability to observe teens with depression closely, as well as the one-on-one time needed to diagnose any potential additional mental issues that can be treated.

 When kids are young, parents are accustomed to swooping in and rescuing them whenever they need help.
 As your children get older and their problems become more complex, you have to transition into more of a supporting role, and that can be difficult.
 This is especially true with teens who are struggling with depression.
 They need help to get better, but first they have to want that help.
 While you can’t make your teen want to get better, there are some things that you, a guardian, can do, and it starts with simply being there for your teenager.